The Mediation Process in Malaysia

 (a) Firstly, judge-led mediation is governed by the rules set out in Annexure A of PD No.4 2016.
 Significantly, this directs that, the original judge hearing the case shall pass the case to another mediating judge.
 The mediating judge will not see the parties without their lawyers’ presence.
 Nonetheless, it is notable that the parties may choose to vary these terms by agreement.

-(b) Secondly, should the parties wish to do so, they may elect to mediate in accordance to AIAC’s Rules of Mediation, in which case the Plaintiff’s solicitor will be required to issue a notice in writing to the AIAC upon the direction of the court within seven (7) calendar days (see: Annexure B of PD No.4 2016).
+(b) Secondly, should the parties wish to do so, they may elect to mediate in accordance to the AIAC’s Rules of Mediation, in which case the Plaintiff’s solicitor will be required to issue a notice in writing to the AIAC upon the direction of the court within seven (7) calendar days (see: Annexure B of PD No.4 2016).

 (c) Where the parties elect to personally appoint their mediator, they may choose from a list of certified mediators furnished by the Malaysian Mediation Centre of the Bar Council of Malaysia (MMC), or any other mediator agreed upon by both parties (see: Annexure C of PD No.4 2016).
 When a mediator from the MMC has been chosen, the mediation proceedings will be bound by the MMC Code of Conduct and the MMC Mediation Rules. (see: Mediator’s Rules and Code of Ethics, Malaysian Mediation Center website)

-Other terms upon which the parties may wish mediate against may also include the proportions of the costs of mediation to be borne by each party, as well as the confidentiality of mediation communications.
+Other terms upon which the parties may wish to mediate against may also include the proportions of the costs of mediation to be borne by each party, as well as the confidentiality of mediation communications.
 The latter will be discussed further below.

 Upon coming into agreement on the terms of the mediation proceedings, the parties will outline these terms in a mediation agreement.